Fourteen Retirement Vehicles!

 Twenty-five years later, we did retire, and although Verna only expected me to buy her a Matchbox or diecast Mercedes, I kept thinking about my promise.
 I reasoned that there must be a 25-30 year-old SLC somewhere that needed TLC and wouldn't cost too much.
 I kept checking eBay and newspapers, but most were too expensive or too far away.
 I found a really nice Burgundy SLC on eBay, but the reserve was too high so I didn't bid on it.
 One day while Verna was packing for meetings in Connecticut, I checked eBay and saw that the owner had re-listed it with a "Buy-it-Now" price well below the book value.
 I drew $6,000 from my retirement account and bought it.
 I didn't tell Verna, but stopped on our way to Connecticut.
 She asked where I was going and I just said, "Wait and see!"
 The owner opened the garage door and I said, "I kept my promise!"

 The SLC sold new for more than the convertible version and this one was fully equipped with all the extras: electric sunroof, power windows, AC, white leather interior, Automatic und a 4,5 litre V8.
 It had been garaged all it's life and had only been driven 91,000 miles in 30 years.
 The burgundy paint and chrome shone like new.
 Verna seemed happy when I handed her the keys, but she always preferred to drive the Buick.
 After a year, we sold the Mercedes for $2,000 profit and invested the money in a cement driveway.
-We can honestly tell people, "Verna's Mercedes is in the driveway."
+We can honestly tell people, "Verna's Mercedes is still in the driveway."

 Daily Drivers